Saturday, June 27, 2015

 This photograph of the interior of the Chinese Tuxedo shows a small advertising sign for Horton’s which was then supplying half of New York City’s ice cream.

 Chop suey became such a fad that it soon showed up at non-Chinese venues.
 In about 1915, it made an early appearance at Ziegfeld’s Midnight Frolic in New York.
 Staged in the New Amsterdam’s intimate rooftop theater, the glitzy show called “Nothing but Girls” featured a glass runway on which chorus girls paraded in ankle-length bloomers over the audience.
 Dancing was another craze that year; theater-goers tangoed and turkey-trotted before and after performances and during intermission.
-Adding to the glamour of this chic event, the late-night supper was catered by Reisenweber’s, a trendy cabaret on Columbus Circle.
+Adding to the glamour of this event, the late-night supper was catered by Reisenweber’s, a popular cabaret on Columbus Circle.

 Two specials are shown on the upper attachment—chicken chop suey and chicken chow mein, “cooked by Lee Wung Ho, late chef of the Emperor of China.”
 (Chow mein was chop suey served on fried noodles instead of rice.)